-- If a designated teacher leaves the district prior to winter roster verification (generally in February of each year), the designated teacher will not receive any TIA funds because no TIA funds will be generated to the district from the state. - If a designated teacher moves campuses within Comanche ISD during the school year, Comanche ISD will provide the funding to the designated teacher based on the campus where the designated teacher worked during winter roster verification. - If a designated teachers moves to the district prior to winter roster verification, the designated teacher will receive the allotment funds generated by the state at the campus where the teacher is teaching during winter roster verification.
+- If a designated teacher leaves the district before winter roster verification (generally in February of each year), the designated teacher will not receive any TIA funds because no TIA funds will be generated to the district from the state. - If a designated teacher moves campuses within Comanche ISD during the school year, Comanche ISD will provide the funding to the designated teacher based on the campus where the designated teacher worked during winter roster verification per TTU/TIA. - If a designated teacher moves to the district before winter roster verification, the designated teacher will receive the allotment funds generated by the state at the campus where the teacher is teaching during winter roster verification.
 The spending plan will be the same for newly hired designated teachers. - There will not be any adjustment to the distribution of funds for designated teachers who leave the district after winter roster submission.
-If the teacher leaves the district prior to the end of May, then the district will provide the payout to the teacher with their last paycheck. - If a teacher retires after winter roster submission, then the TIA funds would be provided to the designated teacher prior to his/her last date of service.
+If the teacher leaves the district before the end of May, then the district will provide the payout to the teacher with their last paycheck. - If a teacher retires after winter roster submission, then the TIA funds will be provided to the designated teacher before his/her last date of service.
 If the designated teacher retires before winter roster verification, then no TIA funds will be provided to the teacher. - Comanche ISD cannot recommend a teacher to the state for a TIA designation if they do not remain in an eligible teaching position the year following the data capture year.
-For example, if a teacher is designated as a result of data collected in the data collection school year, but the teacher moves into an Assistant Principal role in the next school year, the state will not approve the TIA designation.
+For example, if a teacher is designated because of data collected in the data collection school year, but the teacher moves into an Assistant Principal role in the next school year, the state will not approve the TIA designation. - If a paraprofessional is not returning to Comanche ISD the following year, then they will not be eligible for the equally divided fund.
+Should they leave after receiving the funds, it is the Superintendent and Assistant Superintendent's discretion to seek reimbursement.